Two bombs exploded at the finish line of the 117th Boston Marathon on April 15, 2013, leaving three people dead and 264 injured.

 A permanent granite, glass, and bronze monument to honor the bombing victims was installed on Boylston Street in 2019.

-This article photos and content that we first published in 2013, and new information about the recently installed permanent monument:
+This article includes photos and content that we first published in 2013, plus new information about the recently installed permanent monument.
+Quite frankly, continuing to update it all these years later still brings up incredibly painful memories from that time.

 Top photo: Messages transform a Boston Marathon sign into a memorial at Engine 33/Ladder 15 Firehouse at Boylston and Herefore Streets close to the attack site, (c) Boston Discovery Guide